ska-telescope/ska-mid-dish-manager/docs/src/guide/abort_commands.rst

       on **DS**, *SetOperateMode* on **SPF** and *CaptureData* on **SPFRx** (if band is configured).

-  * if event check happens before abort event is set DishManager:
+  * if event check happens before abort event is set:

-    * DishManager lrc progress attributes will report **"in progress"**.
+    * lrc progress attributes will report **"in progress"**.
     * sub devices command call will trigger.
-    * DishManager lrc progress attributes will report every 1s waiting for DishMode for update while checking for abort_event during the wait.
+    * lrc progress attributes will report every 1s waiting for DishMode for update while checking for abort_event during the wait.
-    * DishManager will abort (cancel the waiting) and report aborted on its lrc progress attributes (if abort_event is set while in the wait loop else it will report completed).
+    * DishManager will abort (cancel the waiting) and report aborted on its lrc progress attributes.
     * Subservient devices command call will be busy in a thread as points 3,4 above are busy running.
 DishManager will report queued and then **"in progress"** on its progress attributes for the individual subservient command calls.
-    * In subservient device component manager another abort check is done before executing the tango command on the device proxy.
-Again, if the event is set before the check, the command is never triggered.
-If not, the command will trigger and will finish; meaning the component state of the subservient device will change and abort will not happen in its true sense but only reported.
+    * In the subservient device component manager another abort check is done before executing the sub tango command on the device proxy.
+Again, if the event is set before the check, the sub command is never triggered.
+If not, the sub command will trigger and will finish; meaning the component state of the subservient device will change and abort will not happen in its true sense but only reported.

+      .. note:: AbortEvent is checked before the sub command fan out and every second while DishManager waits for the expected change to occur.

 * While the above is ongoing, all commands to DishManager will be rejected until a `shutdown_and_relaunch`_ is completed on the DishManager component manager.